ehrenbrav/nestcamDIY/README.md

 </details>

-8. If you are using a UPS HAT, switch the on/off switch to **off** once the Pi LED shows the Pi is off.
+8. If you are using a UPS hat, switch the on/off switch to **off** once the Pi LED shows the Pi is off.
 If you are using a wired setup, simply unplug the power supply once the LED turns off.

 <details>
 <summary><strong><em>Educational Background: How does the NestCamDIY software work?</em></strong></summary>